Experiential Learning

 Full-time study: Students participating in semester or academic year study abroad must enroll in the equivalent of at least 12 credit hours each semester in order to maintain full-time student status for the semester abroad.

 Credit limits: After matriculation at Case Western Reserve University, students are permitted to earn a maximum of 38 credit hours of off-campus study credit towards the total required for their degree provided the credits are earned from an accredited institution or through an approved study abroad program.
 Of this, only 15 credit hours may be taken as part of a domestic program (including cross-registration) or as summer study in a student's home country.
-Any off-campus study beyond 15 credit hours may only be taken through approved study abroad programs.
+Additionally, any off-campus study/transfer credits beyond 15 credit hours may only be taken through approved study abroad programs.
 Please note that any credit earned beyond these limits will raise the total number of credit-hours required for the degree by the corresponding number.

 Foreign language study: Case Western Reserve does not require students to complete any foreign language prerequisites before studying abroad, though students wishing to study in a country where the native language is not English are advised to develop their language skills to the extent possible.
 Students studying for at least a semester in a single location where English is not an official language must take a course that advances their skills in a language of the host country during each semester of study abroad, provided such courses are available.
 This may be a course of language instruction or a course taught in a language of the host country.
 Students participating in study abroad experiences that are comparative in nature and visit several sites within the same semester are not required to include language study in their academic programs.